 When looking for an ornithine supplement, always look for the “L” in front of the name, l-ornithine.
 The “L” signifies that the amino acid is in ‘free form’ and is the only form you should take as a supplement.

 Therapeutic dosages of l-ornithine range from 10 grams – 30 grams per day (usually in split dosages).
-These higher dosages are usually used for accelerated healing of wounds, burns, and recovering from infection.
+These higher dosages are usually used for accelerated healing of wounds, burns, and recovering from an infection.

 The typical dosage of l-ornithine for relief from parasitic die-off is 2 grams – 10 grams.
 However higher amounts may be used.